sgh185/sgh185.github.io/_pages/research.md

   onto the processing elements in order to effectively use the CGRA's resources.

   I'm exploring language support, compilation approaches, and dataflow graph optimizations for CGRAs and related architectures.
-This work builds off of [SNAFU](https://g-ram.github.io/files/snafu_isca_2021.pdf), an energy-minimal CGRA generation framework and architecture.
+This work builds on [SNAFU](https://g-ram.github.io/files/snafu_isca_2021.pdf), an energy-minimal CGRA generation framework and architecture.